Argentino de Rosario

 Club Atlético Argentino, commonly known as Argentino de Rosario, is an Argentine football club from the city of Rosario, Santa Fe.
 The team currently plays in Primera D Metropolitana, the regionalised fifth division of the Argentine football league system.

-The club was previously known as "Club Embarcadero".
+The club was previously known as "Club Embarcadero", then "Nacional".

 1946 was Argentino's most successful year, having reached the 2nd position in the Primera B tournament.
 Argentino lost its penultimate match against Tiro Federal, and could not reach the promotion to Primera División.

-At the end of the 2005–06 season Argentino narrowly missed out on promotion to Primera B Metropolitana, having reached the playoff final but losing 6–0 on additional time at the hands of Excursionistas.
+At the end of the 2005–06 season, Argentino narrowly missed out on promotion to Primera B Metropolitana, having reached the playoff final but losing 6–0 on additional time at the hands of Excursionistas.

 Argentino has never played at the top level of Argentine football.